The Ethics Committee is responsible for managing complaints against attorneys, legal executives and registered associates in The Bahamas.

-If you have any further questions or would like more information on the Ethics Committee - Click Here to Contact Us.
+If you have any questions or would like more information on the Ethics Committee, we’re happy to help.
+You can contact the Bar Association office here.